Bourbon Pecan Tart

 Bake the Bourbon Pecan Tart:

 I would strongly advise you to bake on a sheet pan lined with foil.
 From personal experience, my pie has leaked out and was a huge mess for my oven.
 The filling will rise a little bit, and you will know it is done when it feels firm in the center.
 If the edges of the tart start to get too dark, take out the tart, cover the edges in tin foil and continue baking as normal.
-This pie cuts better when it is cold, so I will chill for a couple hours before serving and cutting.
-If you don’t like cold bourbon pecan tart then slice at room temperature.
+Serve at room temperature with a glass of bourbon.

 Help Making Bourbon Pecan Tart Recipe